andrewstarritt/quaternion/README.md

 ## <a name = "background"/><span style='color:#00c000'>background</span>

-This was initially more of an experiment to create a Python extension written in C that was a bit more challenging than just a "hello world" extension.
+This was initially developed more of an experiment to create a Python extension written in C that was a bit more challenging than just a "hello world" extension.

 Although there are already a number of Quaternion Python implementations out there, this has the advantage of speed over the pure Python implementations and the advantage of no dependencies on any other modules such as numpy.

 ## <a name = "references"/><span style='color:#00c000'>references</span>